opentext/storyteller/docs/stl/emp2stl.md

   - It is a language for rapid prototyping and development (much faster than in C++)
   - It can form a dual-environment solution:
-    - It can work as part of _StoryTeller_ scripting environment
+    - It can work as part of _StoryTeller_ scripting environment (this way we can test it easily as well as provide it to our users relatively soon as a javascript module extension).
-	- It can also work in browser as a part of _Opentext_ web applications like _StoryBoard_
+	- It can also work in browser as a part of _Opentext_ web applications like _StoryBoard_ (in principle we could utilize the _Empower editor_ as a _Web STL fragment editor_)

 It is possible that we decide to reimplement the conversion in C++ (only if we find really good reasons), but for now we consider javascript the best choice.